course-details-portlet

 Compulsory assignments

-• Presentation of term paper
+• Approved term paper outline at mid-term

 Further on evaluation

 Form of assessment: Assignment.
-Length of assignment: 3000 words (8 pages)
+Length of assignment: 3000 words

 Required previous knowledge